Graduate Certificate in Public Health

 UNTHSC can offer online courses to the majority of U.S. States as listed on the State Authorization Reciprocity Agreement (SARA) and Institutions Page.

 Working professionals can now advance their public health training with our new flexible and convenient online Graduate Certificate in Public Health.
 The certificate consists of 15-credit hours of the five core public health concept courses that are required of all MPH graduates.
 Upon completion of the Certificate, students earning a grade of B or better in each course who are admitted to the MPH program may apply all fifteen credit hours to their degree.

 Complete your certificate with just 5 online classes.
 Each class lasts 8 weeks, so you can complete the certificate in one year.
 Certificate courses are offered both online and on-campus.

-Graduate Certificate in Public Health Curriculum
+Upon completion of the Graduate Certificate in Public Health students will be able to:

 Required Courses (15 SCH)

 BACH 5300 Theoretical Foundations of Individuals and Community Health (3 SCH): Introduction to theoretical approaches used in facilitating behavioral, social and cultural changes needed for improving population health.
 Students learn the importance of integrating multidisciplinary perspectives- behavioral, social, cultural, political, and economic- to address health disparities and assess impacts of health policy.
 The course will rely on an ecological framework to examine theories of individual and community health at multiple levels.